-Table 1.2: SEA Directive Requirements Checklist
+Table 1.2: SEA Directive requirements checklist

-Environmental Report requirements as specified in Regulation 12(3) in the SEA Directive Where information is provided in this report An outline of the contents, main objectives of the plan or programme and relationship with other relevant plans and programmes Section 1.0 (paragraph 1.2) Section 2.0 and Appendix 1 Section 3.0 (Table 3.3) 2.
-The relevant aspects of the current state of the environment and the likely evolution thereof without implementation of the plan or programme Section 2.0 3.
-The environmental characteristics of areas likely to be significantly affected Section 2.0 (baseline) Sections 4.0; 5.0, 6.0 and Appendices 3, 4, and 5 (SA assessments) 4.
-Any existing environmental problems which are relevant to the plan or programme including, in particular, those relating to any areas of a particular environmental importance, such as areas designated pursuant to Directives 79/409/EEC and 92/43/EEC Section 2.0 (Table 2.1) 5.
-The environmental protection objectives, established at international, Community or Member State level, which are relevant to the plan or programme and the way those objectives and any environmental considerations have been taken into account during its preparation Section 2.0 and Appendix 1 (Review of Plans and Programmes) 6.
-The likely significant effects on the environment, including on issues such as biodiversity, population, human health, fauna, flora, soil, water, air, climatic factors, material assets, cultural heritage including architectural and archaeological heritage, landscape and the interrelationship between the above factors 2 Section 4.0; 5.0, 6.0 and Appendices 3, 4, and 5 (SA assessments) 7.
-The measures envisaged to prevent, reduce and as fully as possible offset any significant adverse effects on the environment of implementing the plan or programme Section 8.0 (Mitigation proposals) 8.
-An outline of the reasons for selecting the alternatives dealt with, and a description of how the assessment was undertaken including any difficulties (such as technical deficiencies or lack of know-how) encountered in compiling the required information Strategic policies: Section 4.0 (subsection 4.2) Development Control policies: Section 5.0 (subsection 5.2) Sites (subsection 6.3) Appendix 6 A description of the measures envisaged concerning monitoring in accordance with Article 10 Section 9.0 10.
-A non-technical summary of the information provided under the above headings Provided as a separate document
+Environmental Report requirements as specified in Regulation 12(3) in the SEA Directive Where information is provided in this SA Report An outline of the contents, main objectives of the plan or programme and relationship with other relevant plans and programmes chapter 1 (paragraphs 1.3-1.10) chapter 2 and Appendix 1 chapter 3 (Table 3.3) 2.
+The relevant aspects of the current state of the environment and the likely evolution thereof without implementation of the plan or programme chapter 2 The environmental characteristics of areas likely to be significantly affected chapter 2 (baseline) chapters 4, 5, 6 and Appendices 3, 4, 5 (SA assessments) 4.
+Any existing environmental problems that are relevant to the plan or programme including, in particular, those relating to any areas of a particular environmental importance, such as areas designated pursuant to Directives 79/409/EEC and 92/43/EEC chapter 2 (Table 2.1) 5.
+The environmental protection objectives, established at international, Community or Member State level, which are relevant to the plan or programme and the way those objectives and any environmental considerations have been taken into account during its preparation chapter 2 and Appendix 1 (Review of Plans and Programmes) 6.
+The likely significant effects on the environment, including on issues such as biodiversity, population, human health, fauna, flora, soil, water, air, climatic factors, material assets, cultural heritage including architectural and archaeological heritage, landscape and the interrelationship between the above factors 2 chapter 4, 5, 6 and Appendices 3, 4, 5 (SA assessments) 7.
+The measures envisaged to prevent, reduce and as fully as possible offset any significant adverse effects on the environment of implementing the plan or programme chapter 8 (Mitigation proposals) 8.
+An outline of the reasons for selecting the alternatives dealt with, and a description of how the assessment was undertaken, including any difficulties (such as technical deficiencies or lack of know-how) encountered in compiling the required information Strategic Policies: chapter 4 (paragraph 4.7) Development Control Policies: chapter 5 (paragraphs 5.4-5.5) Site Allocations: chapter 6 (paragraph 6.16) Appendix 6 A description of the measures envisaged concerning monitoring in accordance with Article 10 chapter 9 10.
+A non-technical summary of the information provided under the above headings provided as a separate document

-These effects should include those which are likely to be temporary, short, medium and long-term permanent, cumulative, synergistic and secondary.
+$[\]overline{\ }^2$ Effects should include those that are likely to be temporary, short, medium and long-term, permanent, cumulative, synergistic and secondary.
 These matters are identified in the detailed assessments of policies and sites contained in Appendices 3 to 5.